 What were the topics?

 Written cultural heritage in archives and libraries worldwide is at risk.
-Since its foundation in 2011, the KEK has supported institutions in preserving their unique originals by funding around 740 projects – from individual restoration of objects to mass deacidification.
+Since its foundation in 2011, the KEK has supported institutions in preserving their unique originals by funding around 850 projects – from individual restoration of objects to mass deacidification.
 The political and public spheres increasingly recognise the importance of written originals for our history and future.
 Yet there is still much to be done.
-Based on the experience of the last ten years, the KEK aims to develop a vision for the future of preservation including international perspectives.

 What are the areas of development in the field of preservation?
-What conclusions can we draw?
 What synergies exist between the preservation of originals and their digitisation?
 What opportunities does cross-border coordination offer?
 What potentials lie in international cooperation?
-The conference will provide an opportunity to discuss these and other topics.
+The conference offered an opportunity to discuss these and other topics.